nicross/bladius/docs/GDD.md

 Use a generator?

 ### Store
-- Purchase items with currency earned
+- Purchase items with gold earned
 - Health potion
   - Offered if below max number of health potions
-  - Always 1 currency
+  - Always 1 gold
 - Cards
-  - Two random cards are generated
+  - Three random cards are generated
   - Cost depends on strength of card
   - Card strengths scale with matches won
+  - Can reroll for 1 gold

 ## Controls
 ### Gamepad